Skip to main content

 Pause for gratitude.

-from doing to simply being — which is where the heart of Christmas Eve truly lives.
+which is where the true meaning of Christmas Eve naturally settles.

 ❄️ Why Christmas Eve Is the Perfect Moment